hackerb9/open-spelling-bee/README.md

    them, they make people groan if they spend a long time trying to solve the last few words and see that these are the words they missed.

-3. **VALID**: Remember this word as valid, but do not generate puzzles using it.
+3. **OKAY**: Remember this word as valid when playing future games, but do not generate puzzles using it.
+This is for actual words that are too obscure.
 (E.g., NAIAD, TILAPIA, ANNEAL, YURT).
 Such words might be worth bonus points in the future or perhaps earn hints, but they are not required to be known to get "100%" on the puzzle.
-The important point is that the puzzles are fun for most people but also allow folks with grandiloquent vocabularies to play.
+   The important point is that generated puzzles are fun for most people while accomodating folks with grandiloquent vocabularies.

-Note that, if the game board wasn't regenerated to include ADDed words, any words on the ADD list should be accepted when playing.
+Note that any words on the **ADD** list should be accepted when playing, even if the gameboard hasn't been regenerated to include it as one of the official words to search for.
+It can be treated the same as the **OKAY** list.

-Likely, words on the REMOVE list should also be accepted as they have all (so far) been actual English words, just obscure ones.
+Words on the **REMOVE** list should (probably) also be accepted as they have all (so far) been actual English words, just obscure ones.

 ### Give hints